 Rapé Nukini – Piri Piri

 Piri Piri (Justiçia pectoralis) has traditionally been added to virola and other psychoactive snuffs.
 It is known in Brazil as Trevo Cumaru because it contains coumarin that gives it its vanilla-like smell.
-Here it is used by some of the tribes like the Nukini and Kuntanawa in rapé production.
+Here some of the tribes like the Nukini and Kuntanawa use it in rapé production.
 In rapé it gives a pleasant meditative effect accentuating the tobacco vibration and adding a lovely flavor.

-This delicate smell and its supposed medicinal qualities are the reasons it is used in teas, baths and a wide variety of applications; from spiritual, to medicinal, to more mundane ones.
-It is known as a natural analgesic and anti-inflammatory and is considered beneficial for the respiratory system and in the treatment of head and body aches.
+This delicate smell and its supposed medicinal qualities are the reasons healers use it in teas, baths and a wide variety of applications.
+These range from spiritual, medicinal, to more mundane ones.
+Justicia Pectoralis is known as a natural analgesic and anti-inflammatory and is considered beneficial for the respiratory system and in the treatment of head and body aches.

 More About Rapé